r00k/microconf-talk/notes.md

       - How do you teach?
         - Do a lunch and learn with your coworkers
         - Give a lightning talk at a meetup
+          - Builds authority unfairly quickly
+          - "One of the foremost voices on refactoring"
         - Host a free online workshop
       - Aim small!
 Titles:
         - A Docker Crash Course